Specifics – Serial port pin-outs, USB-to-Serial Adapters & EXTFSK

 Likewise, I failed to mention pin 3 of a 9 pin serial port, the one used for FSK, is called TxD (Transmit Data).
 You really don’t need to know this either, but don’t you feel better now that you do?

-And because most computers today use 9 pin serial ports, I failed to tell you what pins would be used for a 25 pin serial port.
+And because most legacy serial ports use 9 pin serial ports, I failed to tell you what pins would be used for a 25 pin serial port.
 RTS is pin 4, DTR is pin 20 and TxD is pin 2 on a 25 pin serial port.

 Why can’t you just connect your radio straight to these pins on your serial port?
 Because some of the pins will vary in voltage from +12v to -12v (RS-232 voltage levels) and your radio may not be able handle that.
 Your radio’s PTT circuit is looking for a ground to key the circuit and turn on the transmitter.
 Your FSK circuit is looking for either an open or a ground to shift the frequency of the radio.
 Although some operators have had success directly connecting the TxD line straight to the FSK input of their transceivers, I do not recommend this.
 Thus you need an interface circuit.

 MMTTY has provisions for altering the polling rate and speed on a USB port for use with a USB-to-Serial adapter when using such a device to run FSK.
 The most successful way to use a USB-to-Serial port adapter is to use EXTFSK.
 An extension to MMTTY is available called EXTFSK that can be used to control serial, parallel and USB ports when using a USB-to-serial adapter.
 The problem with USB adapters is the UART used in nearly all adapters today do not support 5-bit data and will not work for FSK transmission.
 Therefore EXTFSK is needed.